 We have been successful in increasing the rates of recycling from our offices, construction sites and operational sites.

 We are working on a range of projects with circular economy principles at their core.
 Our key project is delivering our ambition to make the Esholt Treatment Works in Bradford one of the most sustainable in the world and an internationally leading demonstration of the circular economy in practice.
 Our vision for the site is one that supports sustainable economic growth in the region by maximising the value of currently under-utilised energy, land and water resources on the site.
 Esholt is already almost entirely self-sufficient for its energy needs through low carbon renewable energy generated on site.

 Our sister company, KeyLand Developments, is returning large volumes of redundant waste water filter media at the Esholt Works back to good use as an aggregate, working in partnership with Thompsons of Prudhoe.
-By the end of 2015/16, 40,000 tonnes had been sold for reuse, of which about 25,000 tonnes was used in the construction of the new Apperley Bridge Rail Station.
+To date 195,000 tonnes had been sold for reuse, of which about 25,000 tonnes was used in the construction of the new Apperley Bridge Rail Station.
 Once the last of the material has been recovered, the large footprint of the redundant filter beds will be prepared for brownfield redevelopment.